-The beginning of June marked the start of Hurricane Season in Florida, which runs from June 1 – November 30.
-And according to forecasters at the National Oceanic and Atmospheric Administration (NOAA), there’s a 45% chance for above-normal activity this hurricane season.
+The beginning of June marks the start of Hurricane Season in Florida, which runs from June 1 – November 30.
+Which according to forecasters at the National Oceanic and Atmospheric Administration (NOAA), will be plenty active this year.

-“Forecasters predict a 70 percent likelihood of 11 to 17 named storms (winds of 39 mph or higher), of which 5 to 9 could become hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (Category 3, 4 or 5; winds of 111 mph or higher).”
+“NOAA predicts a likely range of 9 to 15 named storms (winds of 39 mph or higher), of which 4 to 8 could become hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).”

 In order to prepare your home and family for this hurricane season, we’ve gathered some helpful tips and resources.
 Here are a few:

 Sit down and discuss your family’s plan in the event of a hurricane or other emergency.
 Do your children have another adult they can contact if they cannot reach you?
 Do you have a place to stay if you need to evacuate?
 Do you have a plan for your pets?

 Decide on a safe place to meet back up if you are separated and make a copy of your plan, along with emergency contact information and phone numbers, for each member of the family.